AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/update.md

 ## Verify this step

-Refresh the `MJ03` product page and see if your the existing image was updated.
+Refresh the `MJ03` product page and see if the existing image was updated.

 ![Updated Image](../../../_images/update-image-frontend.png)